 While the first bunker is rotting away, you will be filling the next bunker in the line and repeating the process.
 Time is always going to be the best instrument when making compost.
 However, leaving your compost to reach the desired conclusion, it’s probably wise to wear rubber gloves when handling it.
 This will depend on your own views about working with nature.

-There will be no adverse effect on the plants that receive compost that has been made with urine.
-They will benefit from the balanced nature of a compost that has become fully converted from naturally occurring compounds.
+There will be no adverse effect on the plants that receive fully-made compost that has been made with urine.
+Plants will benefit from the balanced nature of a compost that has become fully converted from naturally occurring compounds.
 You will see plants that have been fed with this type of compost flourish.

 What precautions should I take when putting urine on compost?